Treats cyanide poisoning.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have had an allergic reaction to hydroxocobalamin or cyanocobalamin.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or high or low blood pressure.
+Tell your doctor if you had an allergic reaction to hydroxocobalamin or cyanocobalamin.

 - This medicine may cause skin redness and make your skin more sensitive to sunlight.
-This effect may last for up to 2 weeks after you have received this medicine.
-Avoid being under the sun while your skin is red.
+This may last for up to 2 weeks.
+Avoid being in the sun while your skin is red.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.

 Possible Side Effects While Using This Medicine: